 He has completed several different courses including Sivananda Yoga Teacher Training, a two year diploma in ayurveda and yoga from Allahabad, Varanasi and Vedanta from the Sivananda Academy in Rishikesh.
 Under the guidance of many masters, Om Dwivedi has studied yoga intensively - the various forms of yoga – Hatha Yoga, Ashtanga Yoga, Karma Yoga, Kundalini Yoga and the various other elements like Pranayama (breathing techniques), Asana (yoga postures) and Dhyana (meditation).

 OM Dwivedi has conducted numerous yoga workshops, yoga training sessions for groups and individuals.
-He started his own yoga studio, Yoga Chakra Rishikesh.
 Adapting ancient yoga techniques and yoga postures to suit contemporary lifestyle requirements.
 This form of yoga is to open our energy centers, chakras and extremely powerful system of yoga that requires strong concentration and spiritual dedication.